tc39/proposals/README.md

 Proposals that are Stage 1 and above must be transferred to [the TC39 GitHub organization](https://github.com/tc39) for discoverability and archival purposes.
 To onboard a proposal that lives outside the TC39 organization:

-1. Transfer your repository to @bterlson
+1. Transfer your repository to the [@tc39-transfer](http://github.com/tc39-transfer) organization
-2. Email @bterlson at brian.terlson AT microsoft.com notifying me of the transfer (GitHub's transfer notification is not the most obvious thing and there's only a short window to accept the transfer)
+  - if you are a TC39 delegate, but not an admin in that organization, please contact @LJHarb
-3. @bterlson will transfer your repository to the TC39 organization.
+2. @bterlson will transfer your repository to the TC39 organization the next chance he gets.

 Note that as part of the onboarding process your repository name may be normalized.
 Don't worry, redirects will continue to work.